 HTTPS is HTTP messages sent over a TLS/SSL encrypted connection.
 Before the HTTP messages can be sent, a TLS/SSL connection must be established.
 This involves a handshake that includes negotiating encryption details such as ciphers and the server sending a certificate to the client.
-Most discussion about HTTPS decryption is centered around the TLS/SSL connection, especially the handshake.
+Most discussion about HTTPS decryption concerns the TLS/SSL connection, especially the handshake.

-If both the client and server agree on the encryption mechanism, and the client is assured that the server is who it says it is, then the connection is established.
+If both the client and server agree on the encryption mechanism, and the client is assured that the server is who it says it’s, then the connection is established.
 After that, all traffic within that connection is encrypted, often called an encrypted tunnel.
-If there is an eavesdropper they would be able to see the negotiation but be unable to decode the encrypted traffic.
+If there’s an eavesdropper, they can see the negotiation but can't decode the encrypted traffic.

-In a normal situation, HTTPS provides an assurance to the browser and the user that the web server they connected to is the one that they intended to and that no one is intercepting the traffic.
+In a normal situation, HTTPS assures the browser and the user that the web server they connected to is the one that they intended to use and that no one is intercepting the traffic.

 A certificate is a blob of data that includes the domain hostname, owner, and other things.
 The certificate is then cryptographically signed by a Certificate Authority, who assures that the information in the certificate is accurate.
-The signing also acts a checksum so if any information in the certificate is modified then the signing is no longer valid.
+The signing also acts as a checksum, so if any information in the certificate is modified, then the signing is no longer valid.
 The client browser looks at the certificate and the Certificate Authority that signed it.
-If the certificate matches the domain it is trying to connect to, and the certificate is signed by a Certificate Authority that it trusts, it completes the TLS/SSL negotiation.
-After that, the rest of the connection is encrypted and the client sends the HTTP request.
+If the certificate matches the domain it’s trying to connect to and is signed by a Certificate Authority that it trusts, it completes the TLS/SSL negotiation.
+After that, the rest of the connection is encrypted, and the client sends the HTTP request.

 A Certificate Authority (CA) is a term that can mean two different things.
 It can mean a special type of certificate that has the ability to sign other certificates.
-A Certificate Authority can also refer to a type of company who controls a Certificate Authority (a type of certificate) which can sign certificates for other companies.
-There are many CA companies that have their CA certificates trusted by default in all browsers (often called a Trusted Root CA or a Public Root CA).
-This way a company can go to a public CA and have them create a certificate that is signed by a CA that is automatically trusted by all browsers.
+A Certificate Authority can also refer to a type of company that controls a Certificate Authority (a type of certificate) that can sign certificates for other companies.
+Many CA companies have their CA certificates trusted by default in all browsers (often called a Trusted Root CA or a Public Root CA).
+This way, an organization can go to a public CA and have them create a certificate that is signed by a CA that is automatically trusted by all browsers.

-In your browser, if you go to https://www.example.com, you can examine the certificate and see that it was signed by the Certificate Authority digicert.
-Your browser has pre-installed it that it trusts all certificates signed by digicert, so it trusts that www.example.com is who it says it is.
-If the browser tried going to that website and received a certificate that was signed from someone which it does not trust, it will warn the user.
-If the site also uses something called HSTS (HTTP Strict Transport Security), the warning will be one that you cannot bypass.
+In your browser, if you go to https://www.example.com, you can examine the certificate and see that the Certificate Authority has signed it.
+Your browser has pre-installed it so that it trusts all certificates signed by Digicert, so it trusts that www.example.com is who it says it’s.
+If the browser tries going to that website and receives a certificate signed by someone it does not trust, it’ll warn the user.
+If the site also uses something called HSTS (HTTP Strict Transport Security), the warning will be one that you can't bypass.

-The firewall comes installed with a certificate that was generated from an untrusted Certificate Authority and does not even cover its own hostname (because that is set after installation).
+The firewall comes installed with a certificate that was generated from an untrusted Certificate Authority and does not even cover its hostname (because that is set after installation).
 This certificate is used whenever a client goes to a page that is hosted on the firewall itself (where the firewall's hostname or IP appears in the address bar).
 Most administrators will want to regenerate or install a certificate rather than use the one that comes straight from the installation.
 You can purchase a certificate from a Certificate Authority that your browser already trusts.
-This certificate is used for several things, regardless of whether you are doing HTTPS decrypt and scan.
+This certificate is used for several things, regardless of whether you’re doing HTTPS decrypting and scanning.

 The web proxy part of the firewall also has its own Certificate Authority that it uses when doing man-in-the-middle HTTPS decrypt and scan.
-When a browser then goes to https://www.example.com, if you look at the certificate, you will see that it was signed by the Sophos CA. Since the browser does not automatically trust the Sophos CA, it will display a warning.
+When a browser then goes to https://www.example.com, if you look at the certificate, you’ll see that the Sophos CA signed it.
+Since the browser does not automatically trust the Sophos CA, it’ll show a warning.

-It is important to understand the difference between the certificate of the firewall and certificates created on-the-fly from the web proxy's Certificate Authority.
-The certificate of the firewall can be purchased so that no user ever sees a warning.
+It’s important to understand the difference between the certificate of the firewall and certificates created on the fly from the web proxy's Certificate Authority.
+The firewall certificate can be purchased so no user sees a warning.
 The certificates that are generated from the Certificate Authority will present warnings to users unless the firewall's Certificate Authority is installed (trusted) in the browser.

 What is HTTPS Decrypt and Scan?